andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/finalizing-receipt-validation-in-swift-computing-a-guid-hash.md

 This is a continuation of my receipt validation series.
 I'm assuming that&#8230;

   * You've [prepared to test receipt validation][1] by setting up your app in iTunes Connect.
-  * You've brought in a cryptography library like OpenSSL to be able to work with the PKCS #7 container that acts as the &#8220;envelope&#8221; for the receipt.
-Perhaps you've even done it [the &#8220;easy way&#8221; with CocoaPods][2].
+  * You've brought in a cryptography library like OpenSSL to be able to work with the PKCS #7 container that acts as the "envelope&#8221; for the receipt.
+Perhaps you've even done it [the "easy way&#8221; with CocoaPods][2].
   * You've [located and loaded][3] the receipt for validation.
   * You've [extracted the PKCS #7 container][4].
   * You've [verified the signature on the receipt][5]